pattisapu01/TPM-FoodTruck/UserStories.md

-    b.  **Acceptance Criteria**: User will be able to save preferred search radius, minimum star rating for food truck search, preferred cuisines in a database. **Bonus**: User can assign "ranking" to the cuisine preferences.
-The search result list will be ordered by distance + preferred cuisine ranking.
+    b.  **Acceptance Criteria**: User will be able to save preferred search radius, minimum star rating for food truck search, preferred cuisines in a database.
+OP Time: <= 1 sec **Bonus**: User can assign "ranking" to the cuisine preferences.
-        \[Outside of scope for MVP\]
+        The search result list will be ordered by distance + preferred cuisine ranking. \[Outside of scope for MVP\]

     c.  **Dependencies**: API and Database modules.